wwWallet/wallet-android-wrapper/README.md

 Additionally, to the learnings described in the chapters before, some tools and libraries need special mentioning since they allowed us to speed up development tremendously:

-* [jitpack](jiptasfa) a tool to integrate in development libraries and modules for Android apps, without needing to host an own nexus or other in between releases maven dependency providers
-* [scrcpy](asdf) for sharing a connected Android app screen to desktop

 Next Steps
 ----------